Watch NASA TV Now as Crew-1 Prepares for Departure and Splashdown

-Category: Space Hits: 2The SpaceX Crew Dragon Resilience carrying four Crew-1 astronauts is pictured approaching the station on Nov.
+Category: Space Hits: 17The SpaceX Crew Dragon Resilience carrying four Crew-1 astronauts is pictured approaching the station on Nov.
 15, 2020, for a docking.

 Watch live coverage now on NASA TV and the agency’s website as undocking preparations continue for the return of NASA’s SpaceX Crew-1 mission with astronauts Michael Hopkins, Victor Glover, and Shannon Walker of NASA, and Soichi Noguchi of the Japan Aerospace Exploration Agency (JAXA) from the International Space Station.